lalitm14/Talk-2-ChatGPT/README.md

 << Installation Steps >>
 1. Download the code to your Windows Device
-2. Ensure this device is setup for rynnin the Python .py file
+2. Ensure your Windows device is setup for running the Python .py program file
 3. Launch the "talk-2-chatgpt.py" program file.
-4. click on the local http:// URL that this program provides, which may take a few seconds.
+4. Click on the local http:// URL that this program provides, which may take a few seconds.

 << Using the App >>
-1. click on recording button.
+1. Click on recording button.
 2. Record your query.
 3. Stop recording.
 4. Submit recording.

-<< Workflow of the system >> The Program GUI will capture your speech query.
+<< Workflow of the system >>
+The Program GUI will capture your speech query.
 It store this speech in a audio file locally on your windows device.
-The program will send this audio file to OpenAI wisper speech-to-text conversation AI model.
-Upon receving this converted response, it will be stored in a message array.
-This will array members together will form the input prompt that this progrma will not send to the OpenAI ChatGPT-n model.
-The reponse rececived is appended to the same message array referred to in the previous sentences.
-This progressively aggregating conversation, enables ChatGPT to main the all important context of the conversation.
-Additianlly, the immediate response is converted back to speech using google GTTS (text-to-speech) library.
+The program will send this audio file to OpenAI Wisper API for using the speech-to-text conversation AI model services.
+Upon receving this converted response from th eWisper AI model, this program will store the message in a message array.
+The agrregated array members together will form the input prompt that this progrma will not send to the OpenAI ChatGPT-n model.
+The reponse rececived from the ChatGPT-n model is appended to the same message array referred to in the previous sentences.
+This progressively aggregating conversation, enables ChatGPT to main the all important context of the on-going conversation.
+Additianlly, the immediate response is converted back to speech using google GTTS (text-to-speech) library and read back to the user thorugh the Windows device speaker.
+Also the entire prompt text that is progressively growing is printed in the app on the text box on the right for user reading reference.